oddlander/manifests/README.md

     $ repo sync

 At the end of the commands you (hopefully) have every metadata you need to start working...
+The source code is checked out at trmb-yocto-bsp/sources.
 ***